mydea/webSpeechFramework/README.md

 What it does
 ==================
-I have developed the webSpeechFramework because I have explored the new and cutting edge Web Speech API for my bachelor thesis.

 This framework gives developers an easy way to add commands that should be parsed by the speech recognition.
 This means, that you can tie functions to voice commands.

+Please note that this framework works on top of the Web Speech API, which is at the moment only supporte by Google Chrome.
+However, Mozilla and Apple have already announced plans to implement the API as well.
 For more information on the Web Speech API, please visit: http://updates.html5rocks.com/2013/01/Voice-Driven-Web-Apps-Introduction-to-the-Web-Speech-API

 Usage
 ==================
-Download the file webSpeechFramework.js and included it in your document.
+* Download the file webSpeechFramework.js and included it in your document.

-Create a list of commands that should be parsed:<pre>var testCommands = [
+* Create a list of commands that should be parsed:
+<pre>var testCommands = [
 	{
 		'command':'stop',
 		'call': 'test1'